-Broad Areas of Responsibility: Facilitates clinical best practices to optimize the wellbeing and social functioning with adults and youth with IDD and additional disabilities using education, facilitation skills, behavior planning, and advocacy to obtain these goals as reflected in each Individual’s ISP, working collaboratively as part of a Team that may include family members, natural supports, and community resources, care providers, management and nursing.
-Advocates for the best interests of each Individual in developing their personal potential, quality of and satisfaction in life, involvement in the community given unique resources and circumstances.
+Broad Areas of Responsibility: Facilitates clinical best practices to optimize the wellbeing and social involvement of DHOH adults with additional disabilities.
+This approach uses education, facilitation skills, and advocacy to obtain these goals as reflected in each Individual’s ISP.
+Works collaboratively as part of a team that may include family members, natural supports, community resources, care providers, management and nursing.
+Advocates for the best interests of each individual in developing their personal potential, quality of and satisfaction in life, and their involvement in their community.
 Maintains records as required by Agency policy and State regulations.
-Works with autonomy and independence, prioritizes needs and manages time effectively.
+Works with autonomy and independence, prioritizes needs, and manages time effectively.

 In addition to a creative and collaborative work environment, Perspectives offers a generous benefits package that includes:

 At Perspectives, we listen to people's ideas, see their talents, and assume unlimited potential.
 We invest in our employees and support their career development by providing the resources to make it happen!

 Here are just a few ways we give back to our dedicated professionals:

 - Tuition reimbursement